-What I offer How do I save people money, save them time on help them make money?
-What is the benefit?
+What I offer How do I save people money, save them time or help them make money?

 What contact information do I want on my business cards and flyers?
 (Please be sure to check with parents on this one, especially if you plan on using your cell phone as contact number.